 Begin introducing more live feeds.
-For an exhaustive list of creative feed sources, see my article here.
+For an exhaustive list of creative feed sources, read through how to feed chickens without grain.

-- Chickens will waste more grain in spills and rodents will begin eating the feed.
+- Spillage – Chickens will waste more grain in spills, and rodents will begin eating the feed.

 Start offering less commercial feed, so your chickens will work harder to source their feeds.
 In any given situation, I’ll slowly cut my commercial feed ration by about 10% a week until egg production is affected, and then come back up to the previous level and maintain that amount.